 The temperatures here are often 5-10 degrees cooler then on the valley floor – they are above the fog line that often blankets the southern part of the valley.
 Heat spikes are rare with fairly moderate temperature over the growing season.
 They pick for ripeness – not for over ripeness – striving to produce balanced often lower alcohol wines.
 They do not shy away from qualities often found in red wines grown in Napa prior to the late 1970’s such as herbal notes at times, sage, an earthiness if you will.

 The vineyards are planted to mostly Bordeaux Red varietals but other varietals grow on site including Tempranillo, Zinfandel and Sauvignon blanc.
 Both vineyards are farmed and are certified organic (CCOF).
 While they made wine prior to purchasing the vineyards – their first commercial release from the estate was the 2012 vintage.

 Winemaker Denis Malbec was hired (a strong connection to Bordeaux) but tragically he died in a very early morning car crash in Yountville in 2016.
-Viticulturist Steve Matthiason continues to oversee their vineyards but has since also taken over Denis’s role as winemaker for a short while (however Steve is no longer involved at Acumen).
+For a number of years, viticulturist Steve Matthiason oversaw their vineyards and also took over Denis’s role as winemaker for a short while (however Steve is no longer involved at Acumen).
 And in a tribute to Denis, look for the “DM” on the upper right hand side of the front labels for their Peak wines.